Easton McGee

-Easton Michael McGee (born December 26, 1997) is an American professional baseball pitcher for the Seattle Mariners of Major League Baseball (MLB).
-He made his Major League Baseball (MLB) debut with the Tampa Bay Rays in 2022.
+Easton Michael McGee (born December 26, 1997) is an American professional baseball pitcher for the Milwaukee Brewers of Major League Baseball (MLB).
+He has previously played in MLB for the Tampa Bay Rays and Seattle Mariners.

 Career

 Tampa Bay Rays

 McGee played high school baseball for Hopkinsville High School in his hometown of Hopkinsville, Kentucky.
 He committed to play college baseball for the Kentucky Wildcats, but was selected by the Tampa Bay Rays in the fourth round of the 2016 MLB draft.
 He made his professional debut that season with the rookie-level Gulf Coast League Rays, then spent 2017 with the Princeton Rays of the Appalachian League.
-McGee advanced to Class A Short Season in 2018 with the Hudson Valley Renegades, then Class A in 2019 with the Bowling Green Hot Rods.
-After the 2020 minor-league season was canceled, McGee split the 2021 season between Double-A with the Montgomery Biscuits and Triple-A with the Durham Bulls.
+McGee advanced to Low-A in 2018 with the Hudson Valley Renegades, then Single-A in 2019 with the Bowling Green Hot Rods.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+McGee split the 2021 season between Double-A with the Montgomery Biscuits and Triple-A with the Durham Bulls.

 McGee returned to Durham for the 2022 season, pitching to a 6–9 record with a 5.43 earned run average (ERA) in 27 games (22 starts).
+On September 29, 2022, McGee was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made his major-league debut with the Rays on October 2, pitching three innings while allowing one unearned run on four hits.
-The following day, McGee was designated for assignment.
+The following day, McGee was designated for assignment following the promotion of Kevin Herget.

 Seattle Mariners

 On October 5, 2022, McGee was claimed off waivers by the Boston Red Sox.
 On November 9, McGee was acquired by the Seattle Mariners in exchange for cash considerations.
 McGee was optioned to the Triple-A Tacoma Rainiers to begin the 2023 season.
+On April 29, McGee made his Mariners debut, tossing 6 2/3 scoreless innings against the Toronto Blue Jays while allowing only one hit and one walk.
+On May 22, it was announced that McGee would likely undergo Tommy John surgery, ending his season.
+Following the season on October 31, McGee was removed from the 40–man roster and sent outright to Triple–A Tacoma.
+He elected free agency on November 6.

+Milwaukee Brewers

+On November 28, 2023, McGee signed a two-year, minor league contract with the Milwaukee Brewers organization.
+He made 16 appearances in 2024 for the rookie-level Arizona Complex League Brewers and Triple-A Nashville Sounds, accumulating a 2–2 record and 6.21 ERA with 32 strikeouts across 33 1/3 innings pitched.

+McGee began the 2025 campaign with Nashville, recording a 3.44 ERA with 20 strikeouts over his first 13 appearances.
+On May 18, 2025, the Brewers selected McGee's contract, adding him to their active roster.